Ahead of election, a handful of world leaders voice support for Trump

 President Trump, on the other hand, in 2016 and 2020, has received the vocal support of a handful of foreign leaders, mostly right-wing populists known for clear parallels to Trump in policy and rhetoric.

 Democratic candidate Joe Biden, like Clinton, has seen significant support from former heads of state around the globe.
-But, despite Trump’s low rate of approval in many foreign countries, according to polls, most world leaders have remained quiet.
+But, despite Trump’s low approval rating in many foreign countries, shown in polls, most world leaders have remained quiet.

-Here are some countries with leaders that have bucked the norm and expressed outspoken support for Trump.
+Here are some countries with leaders that have bucked the norm and expressed support for Trump.

 Hungary

-Shortly after Trump first accepted the Republican Party’s presidential nomination in July of 2016, he was endorsed by Hungary’s right-wing nationalist Prime Minister Viktor Orban.
+Shortly after Trump first accepted the Republican Party’s presidential nomination in July 2016, he was endorsed by Hungary’s right-wing nationalist Prime Minister Viktor Orban.

 That early support cemented what has developed into a close affinity, built in part on shared anti-immigration views.
-Last month, Orban once again endorsed Trump.
+Last month, Orban again endorsed Trump.

 “We root for Donald Trump’s victory, because we know well American Democratic governments’ diplomacy, built on moral imperialism,” Orban wrote in an essay, Reuters reported.
 “We have been forced to sample it before, we did not like it, we do not want seconds.”